 The moral of the story here is to choose your loft intervals.
 Industry standards (if there is such a thing?!) usually have 4-degree intervals between irons.
 The easy way to do it is to jump to 8-degree intervals and be done by dropping every second iron.
 If you go old school, you’ll have 24 degree (4 iron), 32 degree (6 iron), 40 degree (8 iron), 48 degree (Pitching Wedge), 56 degree (Sand Wedge).
 The most important loft is your last iron – find that and work out your wedges with consistent loft intervals.

 The half-set movement is intrinsically linked to golf’s growing subgenres that have united the woke crowd lurking on social media.
 Tour visors, bucket hats, Sunday bags, pencil bags, leather goods, custom ball markers, pitch repair tools, and casual golf wear is all part of the scene.
 Whatever niche floats your boat, there is a common thread of breaking the norm and enjoying the game is of paramount importance.

 Less Than 14 <14

-The unofficial advocate of the half set movement is the Instagram is @lessthan14.
+The unofficial advocate of the half-set movement is the Instagram handle @lessthan14.
 Give them a follow and unite with other minimalists who don’t need 14 golf clubs to enjoy golf.